witches-slave/yt-dpl_to-mdn-extract_via-list/README.md

 ### **Current Issues:**

 1. **sitemap_tag_parser.py inconsistency**:
-   - Unlike sitemap_video_parser.py, requires command line argument
-   - Has hardcoded domain filtering
+   - All scripts now ask for domain at runtime (no hardcoding)
-   - Should be updated to match video parser pattern
+   - Should be fully flexible and user-friendly

 2. **Workflow validation missing**:
    - Scripts don't check if prerequisite files exist